asmaazr/pfe/README.md

 ```

 ### Database configuration
-Copy paste the code below in your connection_db.py file and change the values to fit your database configuration :
+Change the values in connection_db.py file to fit your database configuration :
 ```sh
 host='yourlocalhost'
 database='yourDataBase'